medined/perl-5-by-example/perl_5_by_example/references.md

   reference type.
 In this case we see a <TT>%</TT> which means an associative array.
   <P></P>
-  <LI>The -&gt; is the infix dereference operator.
+  <LI>The -> is the infix dereference operator.
 It tells Perl that the thing
   being dereferenced on the left (the <TT>database</TT> reference in this case) is connected to something on the right.
   <P></P>